Materials-Consortia/optimade-python-tools/CONTRIBUTING.md

 ## Development installation

-The core dependencies of this package can be found in `requirements.txt` with at the latest supported version.
+The dependencies of this package can be found in `setup.py` with their latest supported versions.
-Individual backends and their supported versions can be found in `setup.py`.
-The following "extra" install modes are currently supported: `all`, `dev`, `server`, `testing`, `django`, `elastic` and `mongo`.
+By default, a minimal set of requirements are installed to work with the filter language and the `pydantic` models.
+The install mode `server` (i.e. `pip install .[server]`) is sufficient to run a `uvicorn` server using the `mongomock` backend (or MongoDB with `pymongo`, if present).
+The suite of development and testing tools are installed with via the install modes `dev` and `testing`.
+There are additionally three backend-specific install modes, `django`, `elastic` and `mongo`, as well as the `all` mode, which installs all dependencies.

-When contributing to the Python code, please use the [black](https://github.com/ambv/black) code formatter.
-The [flake8](http://flake8.pycqa.org/en/latest/) linter will be run automatically on all PRs.
+All contributed Python code, must use the [black](https://github.com/ambv/black) code formatter, and must pass the [flake8](http://flake8.pycqa.org/en/latest/) linter that is run automatically on all PRs.

 ```shell
 # Clone this repository to your computer